kamimrcht/ELECTOR/README.md

 * simulatorName is the simulator that was used to simulate the long reads.
 Please see the list of compatible simulators below.

+* out is a directory where to write the output

 The reference reads can also be directly provided, with:

 	python3 elector.py -perfect referenceReads.fa -uncorrected uncorrectedReads.fa -corrected correctedReads.fa -threads nbThreads -corrector correctorName

-If the corrected long reads are split, the -split option MUST be provided to ELECTOR.
+If the corrected long reads are **split**, the -split option MUST be provided to ELECTOR.

 ## Help

 	python3 elector.py -h

-## Compatible correctors
+## Current compatible correctors

 * Proovread